Sun

-The Sun is the star at the center of the Solar System.
-It is a nearly perfect ball of hot plasma, heated to incandescence by nuclear fusion reactions in its core.
-The Sun radiates this energy mainly as light, ultraviolet, and infrared radiation, and is the most important source of energy for life on Earth.
+The Sun is the star at the centre of the Solar System.
+It is a massive, nearly perfect sphere of hot plasma, heated to incandescence by nuclear fusion reactions in its core, radiating the energy from its surface mainly as visible light and infrared radiation with 10% at ultraviolet energies.
+It is the main source of energy for life on Earth.
+The Sun has been an object of veneration in many cultures and a central subject for astronomical research since antiquity.